About...

 The Legacy Standard Bible is "a direct update the 1995 edition of the NASB."
 It is a 2024 publication which is "a joint-venture product of The Lockman Foundation (NASB publisher), Three Sixteen Publishing, and the John MacArthur Charitable Trust."
 Most of information below is from the publisher's website at lsbible.org.

 The LSB brings a few other changes to the 1995 NASB text.
 First, measures are rendered in their original units with notes providing modern equivalients.
 For example, Matthew 5:26 says, "...until you have paid up the last 1quadrans," with the note that a quadran is a Roman copper worth 1/64 of a day's wage.
 Secondly, the name of God given in the Old Testament (YHWH) is rendered as Yahweh instead using "Lord" with small capitals.
 This hearkens back to the ASV of 1901 on which the NASB was based, which translated YHWH as Jehovah.
-Restoring the name of God as given in the manuscripts is a huge improvement, using Yahweh instead of Jehovah is a very small break from tradition as most Bibles just say 'Lord,' also this is in line with modern scholarship which sees Yahweh as a more accurate translation than Jehovah.
+Restoring the name of God as given in the manuscripts is a huge improvement, using Yahweh instead of Jehovah is in line with modern scholarship which sees Yahweh as a more accurate translation than Jehovah.

 Personally, I am enjoying the LSB.
 I have done many checks and several comparisons against familar or spot-check verses and have come away satisfied.
-The majority (but not all) of my test verses comparing the LSB and NASB 1995 were identical.
+Many of my test verses comparing the LSB and NASB 1995 were identical.
 I particularly enjoy the original units of measure and the use of Yahweh.
-I will be doing a long-term review on this version.
+I will be doing a long-term review of this version.

-The LSB is available in print from 316publishing.com, and many electronic versions are available, including popular options such as e-Sword, Olive Tree, and online at Bible Gateway.
-I simply downloaded the free iPhone app.
-The free Legacy Standard Bible app is well-done and includes the LSB notes and Greek and Hebrew lexicon references.
+The LSB is available in print from 316publishing.com.
+I purchased a Giant print hard-cover from Amazon.com.
+There are also many electronic versions available, including popular options such as e-Sword, Olive Tree, and online at LSBible.org or at Bible Gateway.
+I did install the free Legacy Standard Bible app.
+The app is well-done and includes the LSB notes and Greek and Hebrew lexicon references.

 (C) Copyright 2025-2026 Daniel Stanfield, this document may be distributed freely, but may not be sold or modified.